Minyard Food Stores: Increased competition

 In 1990, the company announced that it would open a new store format dedicated to the growing, mostly under-served minority population in ethnic neighborhoods.
 Operating under the name Carnival Food Stores, ethnic merchandise was offered in addition to traditional grocery products depending on the neighborhood it served.
 Three Carnival Food Stores opened in Fort Worth in the summer of 1990.
 Two catered to African Americans and one focused on Hispanic shoppers.
 The concept proved to be successful and Minyard announced plans to open four additional Carnival Food Stores by late 1991.
 A total of 21 Carnival stores were operating by the end of the decade.

 The 1990s were a period of increased competition in the Dallas-Fort Worth area grocery market.
 In addition to longtime competitors such as Kroger and Tom Thumb, new chains were also entering the market.
 The most notable entrant was North Carolina-based Food Lion, which planned on opening 50 stores in the area.
 Minyard focused on improving customer service to deal with the growing competition.
 Store expansion slowed, although new stores were opened in strategic locations.
 By the mid-1990s, the company had managed to survive the stiff challenges from other chains.
 Food Lion began closing stores in 1994 and exited Texas in 1997.
 In 1996, Minyard was the third-largest grocery chain in Dallas-Fort Worth, behind Tom Thumb and Albertsons.
 In January 1997, the company entered into the gasoline business by opening two gas stations adjacent to two Minyard supermarkets in Dallas.
 By the end of 1999, the number of Minyard-owned gas stations had risen to twelve.

-Throughout Minyard's Food Store existence Minyard's would sponsor all local sports team in fact former CEO Sonny Williams and Gretchen Minyard Williams was longtime owner of the Dallas Sidekicks (1984-2004) from 1996-2004.
+Throughout Minyard's Food Store existence Minyard's would sponsor all local sports team in fact former CEO J.L.
+“Sonny” Williams and Gretchen Minyard Williams was longtime owner of the Dallas Sidekicks (1984-2004) from 1996 to 2004.

 On October 29, 2004, after 72 years in business, the Minyard family sold Minyard Food Stores, Inc. to Acquisition Vehicle Texas II, LLC, an investment company conducting business under name Minyard Group.
 Q Investments, the ultimate owner of Minyard, began selling off the stores slowly.
-With its market share declining due to pressure from larger chains (such as Walmart putting full grocery stores in their Walmart Super Centers, and Target and Kmart doing the same), Minyard sold its 37 Carnival stores to a group including Houston-based Fiesta Mart, Inc. in 2008.
+With its market share declining due to pressure from larger chains (such as Walmart putting full grocery stores in their Walmart Supercenters, and Target doing the same), Minyard sold its 37 Carnival stores to a group including Houston-based Fiesta Mart, Inc. in 2008.
 Minyard also closed or sold its Sack N Save stores to independent operators: the last one (in Denton) would close and the property sold to the University of North Texas.

 In May 2011, 10 Minyard locations were acquired by RLS Supermarkets of Carrollton.
 RLS kept the Minyard name on all of them; the locations included Dallas, Duncanville, Balch Springs, Fort Worth, Irving, Lancaster, and Mesquite.
-In late 2014, Minyard purchased stores from Albertson's and Tom Thumb as part of anti-trust settlements resulting from Albertson's merger with Safeway (Tom Thumb's corporate parent).
+In late 2014, Minyard purchased stores from Albertsons and Tom Thumb as part of anti-trust settlements resulting from Albertsons’ merger with Safeway (Tom Thumb's corporate parent).